xpmqDev/xpmqDev/README.md

-- 👋 Hi, I’m @xpmqDev | 16
+- 👋 Hi, I’m @xpmqDev | 15
 - I’m interested in gaming and coding as well
-- I’m currently learning C#
+- I’m currently learning Python
 - I’m looking to collaborate on with anyone!
 - 📫 How to reach me ...
 Discord:@nxt1g